-2. Why is a small amount of the Mg2+-EDTA complex added to the buffer?
+- is possible, which results in a negative determinate error.
+A late end point and a positive determinate error are possible if the pH is 11. - 2.
+Why is a small amount of the Mg2+-EDTA complex added to the buffer?

 The titration's end point is signaled by the indicator calmagite.
-The indicator's end point with Mg^{2+} is distinct, but its change in color when titrating Ca^{2+} does not provide a good end point.
-If the sample does not contain any Mg^{2+} as a source of hardness, then the titration's end point is poorly defined, leading to inaccurate and imprecise results.
+The indicator's end point with Mg2+ is distinct, but its change in color when titrating Ca2+ does not provide a good end point (see Table 9.14).
+If the sample does not contain any Mg2+ as a source of hardness, then the titration's end point is poorly defined, which leads to an inaccurate and imprecise result.